-- When should you choose a synthetic base layer?
+- When to wear a synthetic base layer?

-- When should you choose a merino wool base layer?
+- When to wear a Merino wool base layer?

 - What is the best base layer material?